On the reliability of voting processes: the Mexican case: Distribution of the votes

 The histograms for the parties with a small number of votes are given in Fig.~\ref{Fig:Histogram}(d).
 As seen, all histograms have a similar behavior, except for a small numbers of votes.
-All are shifted power-laws, except for the P4 presidential candidate which present deviations.
+All are shifted power-laws, except for the PANAL presidential candidate which presents deviations.
 The results for deputies and senators for the same parties are similar (not shown).
-These results can be explained with several models of cluster growth in complex networks~\cite{CostaFilho2006,Castellano}, for instance, and appear in other electoral processes~\cite{CostaFilho1999,Herrmann} for proportional votes.
-Behind all these works are the search for a universal dynamics in voting processes.
+These results can be explained with several models of cluster growth in complex networks~\cite{CostaFilho2006,Castellano2007}, for instance, and appear in other electoral processes~\cite{CostaFilho1999,Herrmann} for proportional votes.
+All these stidies are in search of a universal dynamics in voting processes.
+A research along these lines for the Mexican elections is in progress.
 We found an inconsistency in the tail of the annulled votes.
 This distribution shows several electoral cabins with more than 100 annulled votes.
-The probability of having such results is negligible, so that these results are not statistical.
+The probability of having such results is negligible, so that these results are not statistical, i.e., they are the result of negligence or of a malicious act.

-Finally, we return to the P2 case.
-The distribution of votes for this party is clearly smooth and a fit using the so called Daisy models~\cite{HernandezSaldana} was performed previously on the final records for mexican elections in 2000, 2003 and 2006~\cite{HernandezSaldanaE1}.
-The corresponding fitting for the PREP data corresponds to a rank $r =3$ model
+Finally, we return to the PRI case.
+The distribution of votes for this party is clearly smooth and a fit using the so called Daisy models~\cite{HernandezSaldana} was performed previously on the final records (Distrital count) for Mexican elections in 2000, 2003 and 2006~\cite{HernandezSaldanaE1}.
+The corresponding fit for the presidential PREP data corresponds to a rank $r =3$ model

 for the distribution's central part, and an $r=2$ model